Shear forming: Flow forming

 Flow forming is an incremental metal-forming technique in which a disk or tube of metal is formed over a mandrel by one or more rollers using tremendous pressure.
 The roller deforms the workpiece, forcing it against the mandrel, both axially lengthening and radially thinning it.
-Since the pressure exerted by the roller is highly localized and the material is incrementally formed, often there is a net savings in energy in forming over drawing or ironing processes.
-However, these savings are often not realized because of the inherent difficulties in predicting the resulting deformation for a given roller path.
-Flow forming subjects the workpiece to a great deal of friction and deformation.
-These two factors may heat the workpiece to several hundred degrees if proper cooling fluid is not utilized.
+Since the pressure exerted by the roller is localized and the material is incrementally formed, net savings in energy may be achieved in forming over drawing or ironing processes.
+However, these savings are often not realized because of the inherent difficulties in predicting the specific deformation for a given roller path.
+Flow forming subjects the workpiece to enormous friction and deformation.
+These two factors may heat the workpiece to several hundred degrees if proper cooling techniques are not utilized.

-Flow forming is often used to manufacture automobile wheels and can be used to draw a wheel to net width from a machined blank.
+Flow forming is common in wheel manufacturing and can be used to draw a wheel to net width from a machined blank.

-During flow forming, the workpiece is cold worked, changing its mechanical properties, so its strength becomes similar to that of forged metal.
+During flow forming, the workpiece is cold worked, changing its mechanical properties, so its strength approaches that of forged metal.